 The Sadducees present an absurd scenario for Jesus to respond to: a woman’s spouse died leaving her childless and then successively married her husband’s six brothers who all died, also leaving her childless.
 The question from the Sadducees was, “Now at the resurrection whose wife will that woman be?
 For all seven had been married to her.”
 (Lk 20:33)?
 What the Sadducees were really getting at was to have Jesus weigh in on his views about whether there was or was not a resurrection of the dead.

-The Sadducees did not believe in a resurrection of the dead because they only believed in the Torah, the law or the teachings, what we as Christians today recognize as the first five books of the Old Testament.
+The Sadducees did not believe in a resurrection of the dead because they only believed in the Torah, the law, or the teachings, which we as Christians today recognize as the first five books of the Old Testament.
 In the Torah, there is no overt reference to the resurrection.
 The Pharisees recognized the written Torah, but also acknowledged an oral tradition beyond the written text, and thus recognized the resurrection of the dead.
 Jesus deftly answered the question by keying in on the verse from Exodus: “That the dead will rise even Moses made known in the passage about the bush, when he called ‘Lord’ the God of Abraham, the God of Isaac, and the God of Jacob; and he is not God of the dead, but of the living, for to him all are alive” (Lk 20:37-38).

 Jesus clearly pointed out that God was not a God of the dead but of the living.
 The deeper reason for the question was ultimately, and is the question that also arises today, “What goes on in heaven?
 What do we do all day?”
 Jesus’ response to the Sadducees then and to us today is: “The children of this age marry and remarry; but those who are deemed worthy to attain to the coming age and to the resurrection of the dead neither marry nor are given in marriage.
 They can no longer die, for they are like angels; and they are the children of God because they are the ones who will rise” (Lk 20:34-36).